bradrydzewski/go-docker/README.md

 We recommend using this Docker package: https://github.com/fsouza/go-dockerclient

-This package adds some missing functionality we needed but was missing in the above package.
-We also chose to copy-paste all the Docker structs directy into our project to avoid linking Docker directly, since it has a CGO dependency.

-Once the above issues are resolved we'll probably end up switching to the go-dockerclient package, since it doesn't make sense to maintain two different package libraries.
+The primary different between the two packages are:

+* we've removed the CGO dependency by copying the Docker structs locally into the project
+* we've added functionality to create Docker images
+* go-dockerclient is better tested and is definitely more actively maintained

+We hope that eventually we can just use `go-dockerclient` since there is no reason to maintain two different implementations.

 ## Usage